 Obviously, with the Internet, there are dozens and dozens of possibilities to help you play the guitar.

-Internet is a revolutionary tool that can be a great support in learning how to play the guitar but you’ll need to know how to use it!
+The internet is a revolutionary tool that can be a great support in learning how to play the guitar - but you'll need to know how to use it!

-No need to re-listen to the songs note by note to decipher them, today the videos and the tutorials of the many helpers online offer very sharp exercises and at the same time accessible for the general public.
+No need to re-listen to the songs note by note to decipher them anymore!
+Today, the videos and the tutorials of the many helpers online offer very sharp exercises and that are, at the same time, accessible for the general public.

 Many websites offer quality training and instructional videos.
 You can find for example:

-As you can see, guitar lessons are a real complement to learn the practice and handling of the instrument but it is also a great opportunity to enrich your musical culture, to broaden your horizon by discovering other styles of music.
+As you can see, guitar lessons are a real complement to the practice and handling of the instrument.
+But they are also a great opportunity to enrich your musical culture and to broaden your horizon by discovering other styles of music.